haxwell/quizki/README.md

 Our Code of Conduct is a very simple rule: "Be nice or be gone."

 To contribute to quizki project join the [Denver Mock Program Job MeetUp](https://www.meetup.com/Denver-Mock-Programming-Job-Meetup/).
-We meet for biweekly Agile planning sessions on Monday evenings, and have 15 min Standup meetings on Tuesdays and Thursdays.
+We meet for biweekly Agile planning sessions on Monday evenings, and have 15 min Standup meetings on Tuesday and Thursday mornings.
 Details are in the MeetUp.
 After joining you will be invited to access various tools: Slack communications channel, Trello and others.
 After setting up your Trello board, pick an issue from the "DMPJ - quizki" Trello backlog to work.
 The issues each refer to the GitHub issues on [haxwell/quizki](https://github.com/haxwell/quizki).

 For each issue you work, create a local/featureBranch off your local/devBranch.
 We work both fixes and new features using featureBranches.
 After you have tested the issue's solution, push the local/featureBranch to origin/featureBranch on GitHub, then issue a pull request to haxwell/quizki for your origin/featureBranch.